mtakahiro/gsf/README.rst

     python run_gsf.py test.input <flag>

-If one needs a new config file;
+If one needs a new config file

 .. code-block:: bash

     python get_configfile.py